 Grade: C- (73pts)

 Was this a bad movie?
 No, there were actually plenty of things and moments that I enjoyed, but it was still a pretty disappointing movie.
 The action was pretty cool, the comedy was mostly funny, and the Predators looked better than they ever have.
 The Predator breakout scene was also awesome, although it was over way too quickly.
 There were dumb decisions throughout this movie—most of which involved Olivia Munn’s character—the Predator dogs seemed pointless and ridiculous, but the movie’s biggest issue was its tone.
 I got the impression that the filmmakers got too caught up in making a cool, funny predator movie, and they forgot all about the tone that made the original so great.

 Audiences are going to watch this movie for intense, alien horror and action, but this movie had almost none of that.
 The comedy itself was not the problem.
 Comedy can be used as an effective tool to get audiences through filler scenes, but the filmmakers did not seem to know when to turn the comedy off.
 Scenes that should have been intense had too much comedy to be taken seriously, and it ended up leaving a bad taste in the mouths of fans of the franchise.
-The result was a highly anticipated movie, that even though there were a few things I liked, it ended up being a big disappointment.
+The result was a highly anticipated movie, and even though there were a few things I liked, it ended up being a big disappointment.